Who Is Looking?

 Assuming that there is such a condition (or state) as paedophilia, and leaving aside the debate about just this point (Malon2012; McManus2013), the question Does it matter who is looking? needs to answered—we want to know if it matters if a paedophile is looking at such art.

-A paedophile is someone who is sexually attracted to pre-pubescent children, although pubescent and post-pubescent children often are included in this definition, i.e., anyone beneath the age of consent.
+A paedophile is someone whose primary sexual attraction is to pre-pubescent children, although pubescent and post-pubescent children often are included in this definition, i.e., anyone beneath the age of consent.
 This is a simple enough and commonly held definition which seems clear, but which is not, especially in it’s current incarnation in DSM-5, where the distinction is made between paedophiles and those who have a paedophilic disorder.
 This distinction appears to serve the purposes of law enforcement rather than being informative or meaningful in terms of human sexuality in that all it really tells us in that there are people who have a sexual attraction to children who do not act on that attraction, and that there are people who act on the attraction who, when they fall foul of the law, can be categorised as suffering a psychiatric disorder.